-For my last day in Chiang Mai I booked myself for a day trip with a government-run agency, and for less than 40€ (50USD) I had pick-up at the hotel, A/C-equipped bus transport, insurance, tour guide, admission fee for Doi Inthanon National Park (200 Baht) and lunch included.
+For my last day in Chiang Mai I booked myself for a day trip with a government-run agency, and for less than 40€ (50USD) I had hotel pick-up, A/C-equipped bus transport, insurance, tour guide, admission fee for Doi Inthanon National Park (200 Baht) and lunch included.

 Considered one of the main Chiang Mai attractions, Doi Inthanon National Park was a must-see.

 With about half an hour of delay, our smiling guide beckoned us to get on the bus.
 I rarely take organized tours, but sometime I do, and I admit, I enjoy them.
 First of all, I enjoy the fact that for once I’m not the one in charge of everything, and usually, traveling alone as I do, I’m always the one in charge of everything.
 Second, local tour guides have obviously that intimate knowledge of the place that I can never reach in two weeks, or even a month.
 Third, and last, but not least, I enjoy observing the other tourists traveling with me for one day, the huge array of humanity that this can be and how they behave when they are out of their comfort zone.

 During this memorable day trip, my friend and I were sharing bus, adventures and misadventures with a quiet Israeli couple (she might have probably been a doctor, he was for sure an army veteran, he had a muscle mass he could easily knock me down with his little finger), two little Thai girls and a huge, 8-member, loud’n’proud Moroccan family, whose components pleased us during the whole journey with an extravaganza of “Yallah!”
 “Khalas!”
 “La La La La La!” (meaning “No”, not singing).